-The acoustic theory of speech production shows that there is a relationship between phonetic height and F1 and phonetic backness and F2 from which it follows that if vowels are plotted in the plane of the first two formant frequencies with decreasing F1 on the x-axis and decreasing F2 on the y-axis, a shape resembling the vowel quadrilateral emerges.
-This was first demonstrated by Essner (1947) and Joos (1948) and since then, the F1 x F2 plane has become one of the standard ways of comparing vowel quality in a whole range of studies in linguistic phonetics (Ladefoged, 1971), sociophonetics (Labov, 2001), and in many other fields.
+The acoustic theory of speech production shows that there is a relationship between phonetic height and F1 and phonetic backness and F2, from which it follows that if vowels are plotted in the plane of the first two formant frequencies with decreasing F1 on the x-axis and decreasing F2 on the y-axis, a shape resembling the articulatory vowel quadrilateral emerges.
+This was first demonstrated by Essner (1947) and Joos (1948), and since then the F1 × F2 plane has become one of the standard ways of comparing vowel quality in a whole range of studies in linguistic phonetics (Ladefoged, 1971), sociophonetics (Labov, 2001), and in many other fields.

-Experiments with hand-painted spectrograms using the Pattern Playback system at the Haskins Laboratories showed that vowels of different quality could be accurately identified from synthetic speech that included only the first two, or only the first three formant frequencies (Delattre, Liberman, Cooper & Gerstman, 1955).
-In the 1970s and 1980s, experimental evidence of a different kind, involving an analysis of the pattern of listeners' confusions between vowels (e.g., Fox, 1985; Kewley-Port & Atal, 1989; Klein et al., 1970; Rakerd & Verbrugge, 1985; Shepard, 1972) showed that perceived judgements of vowel quality depend in some way on the F1 x F2 space.
+Experiments with hand-painted spectrograms using the Pattern Playback system at the Haskins Laboratories showed that vowels of different quality could be accurately identified from synthetic speech that included only the first two or only the first three formant frequencies (Delattre et al., 1955).
+In the 1970s and 1980s, experimental evidence of a different kind, involving an analysis of the pattern of listeners' confusions between vowels (e.g., Klein et al., 1970; Shepard, 1972) showed that perceived judgments of vowel quality depend in some way on the F1 × F2 space.
 The nature of these experiments varied: in some, listeners were presented with a sequence of three vowels and asked to judge whether the third is more similar to the first or to the second; or listeners might be asked to judge vowel quality in background noise.
-The pattern of resulting listener vowel confusions can be transformed into a spatial representation using a technique known as multidimensional scaling (Shephard, 1972).
-Studies have shown that up to six dimensions may be necessary to explain adequately the listeners' pattern of confusion between vowels (e.g., Terbeek, 1977), but also that the two most important dimensions for explaining these confusions are closely correlated with the first two formant frequencies (see also Johnson, 2004 for a discussion of Terbeek's data).
-These studies are important in showing that the F1 x F2 space, or some auditorily transformed version of it, are the principal dimensions in which listeners judge vowel quality.
-Moreover, if listener judgements of vowel quality are primarily dependent on the F1 x F2 space, then languages should maximise the distribution between vowels in this space in order that they will be perceptually distinctive and just this has been shown in the computer simulation studies of vowel distributions in Liljencrants & Lindblom (1972).
+The pattern of resulting listener vowel confusions can be transformed into a spatial representation using a technique known as multidimensional scaling (Shepard, 1972).
+Studies have shown that up to six dimensions may be necessary to explain adequately the listeners' pattern of confusion between vowels (e.g., Terbeek, 1977), but also that the two most important dimensions for explaining these confusions are closely correlated with the first two formant frequencies (see also Johnson, 2004, for a discussion of Terbeek's data).
+These studies are important in showing that the F1 × F2 space, or some auditorily transformed version of it, represents the principal dimensions in which listeners judge vowel quality.
+Moreover, if listener judgments of vowel quality are primarily dependent on the F1 × F2 space, then languages should maximize the distribution between vowels in this space in order that they will be perceptually distinctive and just this has been shown in the computer simulation studies of vowel distributions in Liljencrants and Lindblom (1972).